tiwarijay/mAwsome_weatherForecastingTool/README.md

 # mAwsome: A Weather Forecasting CLI Tool

-mAwsome is a command-line tool for retrieving the current weather forecast using the OpenWeatherMap API.
+mAwsome is an awesome command-line tool for retrieving the current weather forecast using the OpenWeatherMap API.

 ## Features